ARK Putney Academy

-We have worked with Lendlease and the London Borough of Wandsworth to re-furbish, re-model and re-imagine the ARK Putney Academy (formerly Elliott School).
+We worked with Lendlease and Wandsworth Borough Council to re-furbish, re-model and re-imagine the ARK Putney Academy.

 Elliott School was a fine example of a post-war comprehensive school, recognised with a Grade II listing in 1993.
 Just over 15 years later, however, the school was failing and so was the building.

 By releasing funds through the sale of an underused part of the site and turning the school into an academy (championed by the Absolute Return for Kids education charity) Wandsworth Council and strategic development partner Lendlease set about turning the school around.